configwise/configwise-sdk-ios/README.md

         .variant: SdkVariant.B2C,                      // (mandatory) .B2B | .B2C - see details about these modes above.

-        .companyAuthToken: "abcdef...12345",           // (optional) COMPANY_AUTH_TOKEN - this token required only in B2C mode,
+        .companyAuthToken: "abcdef...12345",           // (optional) YOUR_COMPANY_AUTH_TOKEN - this token required only in B2C mode,
                                                        // skip it if you use B2B variant of initialization.
                                                        // You can obtain auth token in CBO > Company profile (see details above).

         .dbAccessPeriod: 1 * 60 * 60,                  // (optional) 1 hr (3600 sec) by default - number of seconds, period while
                                                        // app uses locally cached DB data (instead to request it from server).
+                                                       // NOTICE: if you wish to disable DB data caching (to always request data
+                                                       //         from server), set 0 here.

         .lightEstimateEnabled: true,                   // (optional, true by default) If true then Light stimate mode is enabled in
                                                        // the AR session (light estimate works based on real environment light sources).